 CBC Nonfiction Prize

-The CBC Short Story Prize is now closed.
+The CBC Nonfiction Prize is closed.
 The finalists will be announced in 2018.

 WHAT: Submit your original, unpublished works of nonfiction between 1200 and 1800 words.

 WHEN: The competition is open for submissions from Jan.
 1 to Feb.
 28, 2019.

 WHO: All Canadian citizens and permanent residents of Canada.

 HOW: While the competition is active, submit online by creating an account through Submittable.
 A fee of $25.00 (taxes included) for administration purposes is required for each entry.